hujhax/austin-improv-wiki/Tyler Lane.md

 **Tyler Lane** is an improv performer who works primarily with [[The Institution Theatre]].

 ## History
+Tyler moved to Austin in the summer of 2013.
+He stumbled upon *[[Maestro]]* while exploring downtown and has been hooked ever since.

 ## Troupes
 ## Shows
 * *[[Rock N Roll Purgatory]]*